Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: Conclusions

 \section{Conclusions}

-We have presented a new analytical model to assess the load balancing process in cellular networks.
+We have presented a new analytical model to assess the performance of the load balancing process in a two-cell system, later extended via approximations to a multi-cell system.
 The model differs in many respects from previous work on load balancing analysis in several important ways.
-In particular, it incorporates a detailed call admission procedure, addresses traffic prioritization in the connection admission process, and also allows exploration of the impact of channel quality on load balancing efficiency.
+First, it aids in determining the impact of channel quality to improve the accuracy of reported load balancing efficiency.
+Second, it demonstrates that the random access phase length can be used as an important network regulatory tool to control both system-wide and user experience performance metrics.
+Lastly, it facilitates the exploration of the effects of varying shared channel access on system-wide performance and user experience.
+In addition we have presented a new application of our model which allows for the consideration of new load balancing techniques.
+In specific, we have considered Opportunistic Spectrum Access (OSA) as an additional feature in the load balancing process.
+We have shown that OSA brings a large benefit to the cellular network, especially in the absence of central coordination.
 We have presented a variety of results derived from this framework, and in particular explored the tradeoffs in terms of channel utilization, blocking probability, and collision probability when traffic is transferred from a highly congested cell to a less-loaded neighboring cell.